jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 ## Hinting the SQL

-The next we can do is hint the SQL to tell the optimizer we wnat to use a different index.
+The next we can do is hint the SQL to tell the optimizer we want to use a different index.

 You may be wondering why the hint was not placed in the part of the query where it it will be used, like this: